 MaryLou Plutschak, CASA of Caroline Volunteer Advocate

-With a master’s degree in counseling as well as an undergraduate background in psychology and sociology from the University of Maryland, this week’s spotlight volunteer, MaryLou Plutschak, was prepared to help children in need as a child advocate; since 2008, she has been working as a volunteer with CASA of Caroline, Inc.!
+MaryLou Plutschak has been a CASA volunteer since 2008.
+With a master’s degree in counseling as well as an undergraduate background in psychology and sociology from the University of Maryland, MaryLou was prepared to help children in need as a child advocate.

 MaryLou began her history of working with her community in 1972 when she started her career with the State of Maryland.
 She worked in the Parole and Probation Division as an agent supervising adult offenders in the community and preparing pre-sentence investigations for the court.
 She worked her way up to being a supervisor and worked at several management levels.
 MaryLou credits her career as helping her develop the skills necessary to work with a variety of individuals.
 Listening more and treating everyone with respect are two skills that have helped her the most.